 Brackenridge is a very small borough located in the state of Pennsylvania.
 With a population of 3,164 people and just one neighborhood, Brackenridge is the 467th largest community in Pennsylvania.
-Brackenridge has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Brackenridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Because occupations involving physical labor dominate the local economy, Brackenridge is generally considered to be a blue-collar town.
 37.82% of the Brackenridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brackenridge is a borough of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Brackenridge who work in office and administrative support (18.41%), sales jobs (14.14%), and healthcare (10.85%).